terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 <br>

-The **[Slack AI project page](/3b.3.11-ai-proj-11-slack/)** (another WIP page!) describes how revolutionary AI is using a great demo that GPT gave handed me on a silver platter and worked the first time.

 Why I did the demo and what I did, what I learned.....
 - I saw a video talking about how scary some new function in Anthropic would be.
 Watched a lot of the long video.. and understood nothing really.
 Just some fuzzy ideas.